 October meteor showers

-Two meteor showers peak in October.
+However, two meteor showers do peak in October.
 The Draconids (which originate from the constellation of Draco the Dragon) peak on the night of October 8 this year.
 They usually display less than ten meteors per hour in dark skies.

 The Orionid meteor shower, with dust originating from comet Halley, is set to peak on the night of October 21.
-While this shower is known for consistent displays of around 25 meteors per hour (in dark skies), a nearly full moon will light up the sky this year, making it difficult to see any of the meteors.
+While this shower is known for consistent displays of around 25 meteors per hour (in dark skies) and, as it occurs on the night of last quarter moon, the showers will be great until around midnight when the moon’s light will block out many of the fainter meteors.

 For a detailed explanation of meteor showers, check out this link.